 - 1. Complete and submit an NFCC application and \$20 application fee to NFCC admissions office. - 2.
 Be at least 18 years of age. - 3.
 Possess a high school diploma or GED. - 4.
-Complete the Test of Adult Basic Education (TABE) within the first six (6) weeks of admission into the program and have achieved the required minimal TABE scores of 9.0 in Reading, 9.0 in Math and 9.0 in Language prior to program completion.
+Complete the Test of Adult Basic Education (TABE) within the first six (6) weeks of admission into the program and achieve the required minimum TABE scores of 9.0 in Reading, 9.0 in Mathematics, and 9.0 in Language prior to program completion.
+Successful completion of college coursework or appropriate scores on an acceptable postsecondary readiness test may exempt students from TABE requirements.
 A \$10 fee is required to be paid at the time of testing.
-Students not having achieved the minimal scores will not be awarded a certificate of completion.
+Students not having achieved the minimum scores will not be awarded a certificate of completion.
+See program advisor for more details.

+Course # Title Clock Hours Term ORH 0862C OCP A Nursery Workers 300 Fall ORH 0863C OCP B Nursery & Greenhouse Managers 1 450 Spring ORH 0864C OCP C Nursery & Greenhouse Managers 2 150 Summer

 Total Clock Hours: 900

-ORH 0862C ORH 0863C ORH 0864C OCP B Nursery Workers Nursery & Greenhouse Managers 1 Nursery & Greenhouse Managers 2 300 450 150 Fall Spring Summer

-Course # Title Clock Hours Term